-Did you know that we offer a game design curriculum?
+Did you know that 7 Generation Games offers a game design curriculum?
 If your school licenses our games, you can get it for free, all you need to do is ask.
 If you talk to Maria or me, you probably don’t even need to ask because we can’t wait to tell you about it because …

 If I see one more robotics program, I’m going to scream.